Refugees in Poland: 2021–2022 Belarus–European Union border crisis

 The 2021–2022 Belarus–European Union border crisis began sometime around 7 July 2021 when Belarusian president Alexander Lukashenko threatened to "flood" the EU with human traffickers, drug smugglers, and armed migrants.
 Later, Belarusian authorities and state-controlled tourist enterprises, together with some airlines operating in the Middle East, started promoting tours to Belarus by increasing the number of connections from the Middle East and giving those who bought them Belarusian visas, ostensibly for hunting purposes.
 Social media groups were additionally offering fraudulent advice on the rules of crossing the border to the prospective migrants, most of whom were trying to reach Germany.
 Those who arrived in Belarus were then given instructions about how and where to trespass the European Union (EU) border, and what to tell the border guards on the other side of the border.
 Migrants said that Belarus provided them with wire cutters and axes to cut through border fences and enter the EU; however, those who did not manage to cross the border were often forced to stay there by Belarusian authorities, who were accused of assaulting some migrants who failed to get across.
 Belarusian authorities later confirmed that the involvement of the border troops is "absolutely possible".
 Belarus refused to allow Polish humanitarian aid for the migrants, which would have included tents and sleeping bags.

 Poland, Lithuania, and Latvia have described the crisis as hybrid warfare, calling the crisis an incident of human trafficking of migrants, waged by Belarus against the EU.
 The three governments declared a state of emergency and announced their decisions to build border walls on their borders with Belarus, with Poland approving an estimated €353 million in spending to build a 60 km barrier.
 The EU sent additional supporting officers and patrol cars to Lithuania, and 12 EU governments stated their support for a physical barrier along the border.

+In February 2025, the Polish parliament approved a law enabling the government to temporarily suspend the right to asylum for people irregularly crossing the border as part of an "instrumentalization of migration" by a foreign state.
+The measure authorizes the Interior Ministry to restrict this right for up to 60 renewable days in the event of a "serious and real threat to security".
+Certain categories remain protected, including minors and their families, pregnant women, people requiring special care, people deemed at "real risk of harm" if returned over the border, and citizens of the country carrying out the instrumentalization.
+This legislation has been criticized by the United Nations High Commissioner for Refugees as contrary to European and international law, while the parliament's Legislative Bureau and the Commissioner for Human Rights raised doubts as to its compatibility with the Polish Constitution concerning the restriction of rights and freedoms.